29 Examples of Top SaaS Companies [2026]

 Revenue and Growth

 The company’s price per share has increased steadily over the years, impressing investors and establishing the company among the largest in the U.S. by revenue.
-Its annual revenue topped $31 billion in its 2023 fiscal year, and Benioff’s new goal is to reach over $50 billion in revenue by 2026.
+Its annual revenue topped $37 billion in its 2025 fiscal year.

 Target Customer: B2B